incorrect handling of angle bending leads to errors for obtuse angles and crashes for angles of 180

 I'll upload David Mobley's example in a subsequent mail.

-#3 Updated by John D. over 12 years ago
+#3 Updated by John D. almost 13 years ago

 Created an attachment (id=250)

 propyne in vacuum test case from David Mobley.

 Added propyne in vacuum test case from David Mobley.
 Unpack and run ./run0.sh to run, which should crash during dynamics phase.
 The first and last members of the [ angles ] section seem to be responsible for the crash.

 #4 Updated by David van der Spoel almost 13 years ago

 AMBER seems to ensure that cos_theta remains on the domain [-0.999,+0.999]